 Raising taxes on the rich is going to be a common theme over the next several years.
 With Joe Biden as President, he plans to raise taxes on households making over $400,000.

 If you're a household that's stressed out and struggling, despite making an almost top 1% income, make you should take it down a notch.
 Raising taxes on the rich when there is a global pandemic won't feel good.

 Raising Taxes On The Rich

 Watch out, rich people: I'm coming for you!
 A preliminary run-through of my taxes has revealed that I now earn a low enough amount to no longer qualify as a prime tax hike target.

 And yet, as sad as this apparent reduction of my own productivity may be, I still possess a wondrous power: the ability to vote to raise taxes on others to benefit me, me, ME!

-It’s quite amazing, really; first we learn that the average 401(k) balance surpasses $100,000 for over 50 million working Americans, then we find out that the national unemployment rate has dropped to 6.6%, and now this?
+It’s quite amazing, really; first we learn that the average 401(k) balance surpasses $100,000 for over 50 million working Americans.
+Then we find out that the national unemployment rate has dropped back down in a pandemic.
+And now this?
 Drinks for all, paid for by my rich blogging buddies next time we meet.